The Grifters

 Plot

 Lilly Dillon is a veteran con artist.
 She works for Bobo Justus, a mob bookmaker, making large cash bets at race tracks to lower the odds of longshots.
-On her way to La Jolla for a race, she stops in Los Angeles to visit her son, Roy, a small-time grifter she has not seen in eight years.
-She finds him in pain and bleeding internally after one of his victims caught him pulling a petty scam and hit him in the stomach with a bat.
-When medical assistance finally comes, Lilly confronts the doctor, threatening to have him killed if her son dies.
+On her way to La Jolla for a race, she stops in Los Angeles to visit her son, Roy, a small-time hustler she has not seen in eight years.
+She finds him in pain and bleeding internally after one of his marks caught him pulling a petty scam and hit him in the stomach with a bat.
+When medical assistance arrives, Lilly threatens to have the doctor killed by Bobo if her son dies.

 Awards